evil-mind-evil-sword/.github/profile/README.md

 > "The sword is the soul.
 Study the soul to know the sword.
 Evil mind, evil sword."
 > — *The Sword of Doom*

+This organization holds open-source tools made by _tool users_.
+We liberally make use of AI agents, but we trust in our expertise in software to curate the work these agents perform.
+This organization is not a business, although businesses are free to use our tools.

 ## The Philosophy

 Against: